wjtk4444/eso-addons/Teleport/README.md

 Same as zones: `/tp <house name prefix>`.

 If you want to travel to other player's house, check the "Teleporting to other player's houses" section instead.
+If you want to travel outside of _your own_ house, prepend the name with "outside", ie.

+- `/tp outside snugpod`

 ### Teleporting to wayshrines